jc-gh25/MusicLibrary/README.md

 **Visit the launcher:** [https://projectlauncher.jcarl.net](https://projectlauncher.jcarl.net)
 **Click "Launch Music Library".**
 The DB starts and application deploys in around 5 minutes.
-Amazon ECS assigns a new IP after each deployment. **Use the dynamic ECS IP link provided.** (DNS for project.jcarl.net may take several hours to propagate)
+Amazon ECS assigns a new IP after each deployment. **Use the ECS IP link provided.** (DNS for project.jcarl.net may take several hours to propagate)

 Why On-Demand?
 On-Demand costs: ~$0.10/month + usage.